AdobeDocs/campaign-standard.en/help/integrating/using/ingest-aep-data.md

     >[!NOTE]
     >
-    >When ingesting the segment, you are exporting all its members, together with the XDM schema fields specified when configuring the Destination.
+    >When ingesting the segment, you are exporting all its members, together with the selected additional XDM fields.

    ![](assets/rtcdp-segment.png)